Key Takeaways

 • Hospitality or wholesale businesses prioritizing affordability

-• Businesses that file claims frequently or want adjuster access
+• Businesses with frequent claims or hands-on adjuster needs

-• Operations needing higher sublimits or umbrella coverage
+• Operations that need higher sublimits or umbrella coverage

 Learn More: Thimble Review